RLynx0/backer/README.md

 However, it's adviced to stick to more conventional variable names.

 Backer's format strings can reference any variable defined in the config's `variables`-section.
-Additionaly, `source` and `target` are provided for every format string related to a specific backup in the `run`-section.
+Additionaly, `source` and `target` are provided for every format string in a `run`-section.
 The `log.format` string can also reference the special `log`-variable, which refers to either the standard output or standard error of rsync, depending on what is logged at the moment.

 The `source`, `target` and `log` variables can be overwritten in the `variables`-section!
 This might lead to behaviour you didn't intend for, so keep that in mind!

 ### DateTime